bluelittlefrog/datascience3-course-project/CodeBook.md

 * The dataset was downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 * A description of the primary data is available here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
-* The preprocessing of the data is explained in the README.me file provided by the authors.
+* The preprocessing of the data and units of the variables are explained in the README.me file provided by the authors.

 ### subject